LPCIC/coq-elpi/README.md

 Elpi code needs to be escaped.
 Finally, for non-tutorial material, one can always put the code in an external file and use `Elpi Accumulate File "filename" From some.load.path.` instead.

-CoqIDE does not handle quotations correctly.
+CoqIDE does handle quotations.
 The installation process puts [coq-elpi.lang](etc/coq-elpi.lang) in a place where CoqIDE can find it.
 Then you can select `coq-elpi` from the menu `Edit -> Preferences -> Colors`.